-More importantly, ask your dentist about fabricating a form fitting mouth guard for your kids, especially if they are active in contact sports, etc. It’s an inexpensive way to avoid a needless injury.
+More importantly, ask your dentist about fabricating a form-fitting mouth guard for your kids, especially if they are active in contact sports, etc. It’s an inexpensive way to avoid needless injury.

 Thank you so much Jay…Hope to hear from you again soon…Rob

-If you or your child has suffered a dental injury, Call Dr. F. Keshavarz Dentistry, Brampton’s Gentle Dentist for the best in emergency dental care at (905) 791-3867.
+If you or your child has suffered a dental injury, Call Dr. F. Keshavarz Dentistry, Brampton’s Gentle Dentist for the best in dental emergency situations at (905) 791-3867.
 Our emergency dentists can provide immediate relief.